Blog

 • Provide support in the absence of a dedicated business analyst or accountant

-This Coworking Growth Calculator can be used to determine important benchmarks your space will need to reach within a 12 month period.
+The Coworking Growth Calculator from Coworking Resources can be used to determine important benchmarks your space will need to reach within a 12 month period.

-Let’s say you have a goal to grow to at least $100,000 just in member revenue by the end of the year with the same amount of space.
-You currently have 60/150 seats occupied and a turnover rate of 4 seats per month.
+You have a goal to grow to at least $100,000 just in member revenue by the end of the year with the same amount of space.
+You currently have 60 seats occupied and a turnover rate of 4 seats per month.

 This tool will then calculate: